htwyford/urlbar-search-interventions-experiment/README.md

 Developer Edition, or any other Firefox build that gives privileges to temporarily installed add-ons.

-To run the test in a particular version of Firefox, you'll need to clone the repo from which your Firefox was built.
+To run a test in a particular version of Firefox, you'll need to clone the repo from which your Firefox was built.
 If you're testing in Nightly, you'll need [mozilla-central].
 If you're testing in Developer Edition or Beta, you'll need [mozilla-beta].

 Then: